cloud-and-smart-labs/akka-framework-for-dist-ml/README.md

 <code>docker stack deploy akkaFramework --compose-file docker-compose.yml</code>

 ## Running the framework locally
 The framework can also be run locally using the gradle build tool.
-We build a FatJar out of the gradle project.
+We build a FatJar out of the gradle project. <br>
 <code>gradle clean build shadowJar</code>

-After the jar file has been built, actors are spun into existence.
+After the jar file has been built, actors are spun into existence. <br>
-<code>gradle run --args="master <PORT>"</code>
+<code>gradle run --args="master <PORT>"</code> <br>
 <code>gradle run --args="worker <PORT>"</code>